COPILOT: Human-Environment Collision Prediction and Localization from Egocentric Videos: Conclusion and Limitations

+In this work, we formulate the problem of collision prediction and localization from egocentric videos.
+To solve this problem, we propose a model named \name that leverages novel 4D space-time-viewpoint attention to aggregate motion and environment information from multiple viewpoints.
+We demonstrate that \name generalizes to unseen synthetic scenes as well as the real world, and provides useful information for collision avoidance.

-We have shown promising results on effectively predicting and localizing collisions from ego-centric observations with the goal of providing exoskeletons with generalizable perception capabilities useful for downstream control.
-However, our model does suffer some limitations, leaving room for future work.
-Since generating scene-aware 3D human motion sequences is an open research problem~\cite{hassan2021stochastic}, the motions in our dataset are scene-agnostic, which does not always accurately reflect real-world scenarios.
-Another limitation is that our model can have trouble dealing with ambiguous futures due to unclear motion patterns, as shown in Fig.~\ref{fig:limitation}.
-Finally, developing more sophisticated control algorithms that leverage the detailed per-joint outputs of our model is another important direction for future work.
+Despite the promising results, our model has limitations.
+Since generating scene-aware 3D human motion sequences is an open research problem~\cite{hassan2021stochastic, LongTermMotion2021, DiverseMotion2022,huang2023diffusion}, the motions in our dataset are scene-agnostic, which provide diverse collisions for training but do not always accurately reflect real-world scenarios.
+Moreover, our model struggles with multi-modal futures due to ambiguous motion patterns.
+Finally, developing more sophisticated collision avoidance algorithms that leverage the detailed per-joint outputs of our model is another important direction.